SooryaGeorge7/Patient-Manager/README.md

 ## Brief

-This python project is specifically developed for a dental or medical private practice.
+This python project is specifically developed for a dental  private practice.

 This is a simple patient management system that would allow users(eg. admin) to add, view or edit  appointments, treatments and patient details.